-- 20. As recommended by the Follett Review (paragraph 63), the University Employer and the relevant NHS body should jointly prepare a formal agreement on the procedures for the management of poor performance and for disciplinary action to be followed for clinical academic consultants.
-As a minimum these should: ensure joint working from the outset (i.e. from the moment when a problem or potential problem is identified); specify which body is to take the lead; ensure suitable cross membership of disciplinary bodies; be expeditious. - 21.
-The responsibility for investigating and managing matters related to poor performance, discipline or grievance will normally follow the lines of accountability as set out in paragraph 13.2.1 of these terms and conditions, i.e. the University Employer will lead on matters arising under the substantive contract and the NHS Employer will lead on matters arising under the honorary contract. - 22.
+22. As recommended by the Follett Review (paragraph 63), the University Employer and the NHS Employer should jointly prepare a formal agreement on the procedures for the management of poor performance and for disciplinary action

+- to be followed for senior academic GPs.
+As a minimum these should: ensure joint working from the outset (i.e. from the moment when a problem or potential problem is identified); specify which employer is to take the lead; ensure suitable cross membership of disciplinary bodies; be expeditious. - 23.
+The responsibility for investigating and managing matters related to poor performance, discipline or grievance will normally follow the lines of accountability as set out in paragraph 2.1 of these terms and conditions, i.e. the University Employer will lead on matters arising under the substantive contract and the NHS Employer will lead on matters arising under the honorary contract. - 24.
 The development by the universities of a new model statute will provide an opportunity to co-ordinate and cross-reference these principles as they are incorporated into the separate procedures.